 Car insurance costs vary not just by state — they also vary significantly by city.
 As a general rule, the more populous the city you live in, the more expensive your auto insurance rates will be.
 This is partly because drivers who frequently travel on busy roads are more likely to get into an accident.
 Insurers pass this risk on to policyholders in the form of increased premiums.

 In Texas, for instance, an annual minimum coverage policy is $382 more in Houston, the state's most populous city, than in Austin.

 Car insurance rates by ZIP code

 Insurance companies price car insurance by ZIP code as well as by city.
 If you compare one ZIP code with another, you'll find that average car insurance rates can vary by more than a third — even within the same city.

-Take Houston as an example: We found that if a 30-year-old driver with a clean driving record lives in ZIP code 77036, he will pay $1,009 on average for minimum coverage auto insurance on his Honda Civic EX.
+Take Houston as an example: If a 30-year-old driver with a clean driving record lives in ZIP code 77036, he will pay $1,009 on average for minimum coverage auto insurance on his Honda Civic EX.
 By contrast, if he lives in ZIP code 77059, he will pay just $790 — a $219 difference.

 Don't be too alarmed if your auto insurance rates change when you move across town.
 Be sure to shop around for the cheapest auto insurance rates in your new ZIP code to make sure you're getting the best deal.

 What states have the highest car insurance rates?

 Michigan, Florida, Rhode Island, Delaware and Nevada have the most expensive car insurance rates.
 Drivers in these states have some of the highest auto insurance premiums in the country, though the reasons for these rates vary by state.